How Many Inches In 70mm

 • Q: Are there other units I might need to convert between?

 • A: Yes, many other units of length exist within both the metric and imperial systems.
 These include centimeters, meters, kilometers, feet, yards, and miles.
 Online converters can help with these more complex conversions.
-However, understanding the fundamental principles of conversion—specifically using the appropriate conversion factors—is key.
+That said, understanding the fundamental principles of conversion—specifically using the appropriate conversion factors—is key.

 • Q: What if I need to convert 70mm to other units, like centimeters or meters?